Home | Products | Documentation

 • include Markup.cpp and Markup.h in the project instead of MarkupSTL.cpp and MarkupSTL.h

-• put MARKUP_STL in your project compiler defines
+• if you are using Visual C++, put MARKUP_STL in your project compiler defines

 • The free Express edition of Microsoft Visual Studio 2005 does not include MFC or plain C++/Win32 Windows programming (Express only supports .NET and console apps), but it does include Microsoft's best STL support yet.